PolMine/polmineR/cran-comments.md

 Fedora R-devel checks indicated an encoding issue in a plot.
 I have resolved the underlying issue and checked all plots.

+I have also cleaned up warnings from tidy for HTML and moved further examples into 'donttest'-blocks to avoid long check times.

 ## Test environments